T

 Transport

-Private airport transfers, frequent use of taxis or private car services.
+Private airport transfers, frequent use of taxis/ride-shares, or even a private driver for day trips.

 Activities

-Private guided tours, exclusive experiences, premium event tickets.
+Private guided tours, exclusive experiences, theatre, or high-end cultural events.

 Misc